PhilipGeil/PhilipGeil/README.md

 ## :sassy_man:  About me
-- :school: I am an `Apprentice` at Individualisterne
+- :school: I am a `Software developer` at Individualisterne
 - :technologist: I love solving `Problems` using software
 - :student: I’m currently being educated as: `Datatechnician with speciality in programming`.
 - :nerd_face: Always `learning new things`